hmcts/cnp-module-elk/README.md

 # moj-module-redis

-This repository contains the module that enables you to create a Redis PaaS instance.
+This repository contains the module that enables you to create a ElasticSerach cluster IaaS.

 ## Variables